lsav/lise.me/_posts/2019-02-25-quantum-computing-workshop.md

 This has not been achieved yet, despite certain past claims by the Company-That-Shall-Not-Be-Named that it has done so.

+_Update: 8 months later, Google researchers claimed to have [demonstrated quantum supremacy](https://www.nature.com/articles/s41586-019-1666-5)!
+To be clear, in this post, I was referring to D-Wave, which has a history of exaggerating its computers' capabilities._

 The industry presenters at this workshop were very optimistic that the hybrid quantum-classical approach has the potential to demonstrate quantum supremacy in the near future.

 # Some questions